-National status: Found in western half of Britain.
+National status: Found in the western half of Britain.
 Widespread across most of Scotland and Wales.
 More local in England where the species has severely declined.

-County status: Scatterings of records from around the county, though there seems to be a preference for the western side.
-The species is under-recorded and is likely to be fairly common across suitable habitat in the uplands.
-A photograph may be useful to confirm records, especially from previously unknown sites.
+County status: Under-recorded.
+Scatterings of records from around the county, though there seems to be a preference for the western side.
+Likely to be fairly common across suitable habitat in the uplands.